-Our only gripe with this product is that, depending on the materials, sometimes the joint can slip, causing frustration.
+Our only gripe with this product is that, depending on the materials, sometimes the joint can slip.

 5. Kreg KHCCC 90 Degree Corner Clamp

-While most other corner clamps most resemble the vice concept, the Kreg KHCC 90 Degree Corner Clamp is a true clamp design.
+While most other corner clamps resemble the vice concept, the Kreg KHCC 90 Degree Corner Clamp is a true clamp design.
 It is easy to see why many woodworkers, carpenters, and hobbyists prefer it, based solely on its one-handed clamp mechanism.
-And the rubber pads cut down on calluses.
+Also, the rubber pads cut down on calluses.

-This is noticeably light, sold in pairs, and made of high-grade aluminum alloy.
-It can work on both 90° corners as well as “T” joints, and it has cutouts on the clamp pads that allow a nail or screw to be applied without having to open the clamp jaw — terrific for carpenters.
-And it incorporates the Automaxx auto-adjust system, which allows the clamp to adjust to match the thickness of the materials within the clamp automatically.
+The Kreg is noticeably light, sold in pairs, and made of high-grade aluminum alloy.
+It can work on 90° corners and “T” joints, and it has cutouts on the clamp pads that allow a nail or screw to be applied without having to open the clamp jaw.
+And it incorporates the Automaxx auto-adjust system, which automatically adjusts the clamp to match the thickness of the materials within the clamp.

 This is not a perfect product, however.
-We found the Automaxx system often fails and the design only allows the jaws to open to 1 inch, which limits the options of items to be joined.
-Lastly, it cannot be used for metalwork due to the weakness of the clamp jaws overall.
+We found the Automaxx system often fails, and the design only allows the jaws to open to 1 inch, which limits the thickness of materials to be joined.
+Lastly, it cannot be used for metalwork due to the weakness of the clamp jaws.

 6. ODELENWA Right Angle Clamp

-If you want a quick and dirty answer to getting your woodworking tasks done now, then we have your answer.
+We have the ideal clamp if you want a quick and dirty answer to getting your woodworking tasks done now.
 This clamp might look like all the others, but it has one very special difference that carpenters looking for tool aesthetics will love, and that is the black anodized powder coating that gives this corner clamp a unique texture.

 It is still made of aluminum alloy, but the aluminum is reinforced, making it stronger and more durable.
-Of all the models, this one sets up the fastest, securing to your clamped items quickly.
+Of all the models, this one sets up the fastest, securing your clamped items quickly.
 It has a floating head at the end of an electroplated screw, guided by the anti-slip rubberized handle.
-And it has the swing jaw, that allows you to connect pieces of different sizes, up to 2.7 inches thick.
+And it has a swing jaw that allows you to connect pieces of different sizes up to 2.7 inches thick.